CBFLivUni/PubLLican/README.md

 # PubLLican
-Publication GO term annotation using ChatGPT
+Extraction of species, genes and GO terms from publications, using GPT API

 To use: